Sign Up

 Q: Are there hidden costs in "free" AI tools?

-Free tiers often carry hidden costs stemming from data privacy risk, integration investments, compliance gaps, and opportunity costs tied to fragmented tooling.
+Free tiers often carry hidden costs stemming from data privacy risk, integration investments, compliance gaps, and opportunity costs tied to fragmented tooling plus the governance overhead of managing unsanctioned adoption.

 Q: What AI pricing model is best for unpredictable workloads?